 When kimchi gets old, it becomes an excellent ingredient for various other dishes!
 The most common dish made with aged kimchi is kimchi jjigae (김치 찌개).
-It’s a go-to stew in Korean home and my absolute favorite!
+It’s a go-to stew in Korean homes and my absolute favorite!

 Growing up in Korea, we had a lot of meals just with kimchi jjigae and a bowl of rice.
 I don’t remember ever getting tired of it!
 Whether you make it to use up old kimchi, or to satisfy a craving, this small pot of comfort food is all you need for a satisfying meal.

 When cooking with kimchi, you should always use fully fermented, sour kimchi.
 The older the better!
-If you can’t wait your kimchi to turn sour, add a little bit of vinegar to the kimchi before using it.
+If you can’t wait for your kimchi to turn sour, add a little bit of vinegar to the kimchi before using it.
 It’s not going to be as good as sour kimchi, but it’ll help a little.

 Also, Your Korean market may carry commercially packaged kimchi called mukeunji (묵은지), meaning old kimchi.

 If the kimchi is overly sour to your taste, add a teaspoon or two of sugar to the stew to balance out the sour taste.